appbaseio/Docs/content/docs/hosting/byoc/index.md

 ---
 title: 'Bring Your Own Cluster'
 meta_title: 'Bring Your Own Cluster - ReactiveSearch'
-meta_description: 'Run ReactiveSearch in Open Source mode with Docker alongside your own Elasticsearch or OpenSearch cluster'
+meta_description: 'Run ReactiveSearch in Open Source mode with Docker with an Elasticsearch or OpenSearch cluster'
 keywords:
     - clusters
     - appbaseio